twallema/influenza-USA/data/README.md

 ### Calibration

++ `single-season-optimal-parameters-oneStrain.csv`: Contains the oneStrain North Carolina infection model's parameters, when calibrated seperately to the seasons 2014-2015 until 2023-2024.
+Used as initial starting point for the Bayesian hierarchical model training.

-+ `calibrated_parameters.csv`: Contains the North Carolina two strain sequential infection model's parameters, when calibrated seperately to the seasons 2014-2015 until 2023-2024.
+ + `single-season-optimal-parameters-sequentialTwoStrain.csv`: Contains the sequentialTwoStrain North Carolina infection model's parameters, when calibrated seperately to the seasons 2014-2015 until 2023-2024.
 Used as initial starting point for the Bayesian hierarchical model training.

 ## Conversion